 Ginetta, Perrinn and BR Engineering have all announced plans to join the LMP1 class as privateers for 2018, alongside the existing Bykolles outfit.

-Furthermore, these projects are significantly cheaper than that of Toyota’s, with Ginetta stating each of their cars should cost around £2Million apiece; a humongous gulf in development costs.
+Furthermore, these projects are significantly cheaper than that of Toyota.
+Ginetta have stated that each of their cars should cost around £2Million apiece.

-And with no updates regarding Peugeot’s potential return to WEC since March, the Toyota entry is seemingly becoming more unjustifiable by each passing day.
+And with no updates regarding Peugeot’s potential return since March, the Toyota entry is seemingly becoming more unjustifiable by each passing day.